 - optional: 4 drops tea tree essential oil

 - A squirt or two of castile soap

 Sprinkle water generously over the bottom of the oven.
 Cover the bottom of the oven with enough baking soda.
-Let it sit over night to allow the the grime to loosen.
+Let it sit overnight to allow the grime to loosen.
 Wipe up.
 Add a little Castile soap on your rag to wash the remaining residue from the oven.
-If if doesn’t work well, try adding more baking soda next time.
+If it doesn't work well, try adding more baking soda next time.

 Stainless Steel Cleaner (removes smudges from stainless appliances)